 These are all examples of plagiarism:

-- Buy or use a term paper written by someone else;
+- Buying or using a term paper written by someone else.

-- Cut and paste passages from the Web, a book, or an article and insert them into your paper without citing them.
+- Cutting and pasting passages from the Web, a book, or an article and insert them into your paper without citing them.
 Warning!
-It is now easy to search and find passages that have been copied from the Web;
+It is now easy to search and find passages that have been copied from the Web.

-- Use the words or ideas of another person without citing them;
+- Using the words or ideas of another person without citing them.

-- Paraphrase that person's words without citing them;
+- Paraphrasing that person's words without citing them.

 Tips for Avoiding Plagiarism:

-- First, use your own ideas - it should be your paper and your ideas that are be the focus
+- First, use your own ideas—it should be your paper and your ideas should be the focus.